6th (Caernarvonshire and Anglesey) Battalion, Royal Welch Fusiliers: Second Boer War

 After Black Week in December 1899, the Volunteers were invited to send active service units to assist the Regulars in the Second Boer War.
 The War Office decided that one company 116 strong could be recruited from the volunteer battalions of any infantry regiment that had a regular battalion serving in South Africa.
 The three RWF VBs accordingly raised the 1st Volunteer Service Company (VSC), which joined the 1st Battalion at Modderspruit on 12 March 1900.
 After more than a year of active service the 1st VSC began its journey home on 28 October 1901, having been relieved by a 2nd VSC of the regiment.
 The 2nd VSC in turn was replaced by a 3rd VSC, which began the journey home on 13 June 1902 after a period of garrison duty on the Schoonspruit railway.
 This service earned the volunteer battalions their first Battle honour: South Africa 1900–02.
-At least for members of the 3rd Bn died on service in South Africa.
+At least four members of the 3rd Bn died on service in South Africa.

 In 1906 the Welsh Border Brigade was reorganised as the North Wales Border Brigade, based at Shrewsbury, whereupon the 3rd VB transferred to the Wrexham-based Mersey Brigade for training purposes.